-I represented a client who I liked a lot because he was a good guy and he was charged with road rage related offense based on an issue he had on a freeway with another driver.
-The big dispute in the case was these guys ending up crashing into each other while they were mad at each other.
+I represented a client I liked a lot because he was a good guy, and he was charged with a road rage-related offense based on an issue he had on a freeway with another driver.
+The considerable dispute in the case was these guys ended up crashing into each other while they were mad at each other.

-One of these situations where somebody is going too slow, a guy starts tailgating and somebody goes around one guy, then some brakes are slammed, and all of a sudden there's an accident and of course, both drivers are blaming the accident on each other.
+One of these situations is where somebody is going too slow, a guy starts tailgating, and somebody goes around one guy, then some brakes are slammed, and suddenly there's an accident.
+Of course, both drivers are blaming the accident each other.
 California Vehicle Code 13210 describes some road rage penalties, and our Los Angeles criminal defense lawyers will discuss them below.

 Developing a Defense Strategy

-So, these road rage related cases are serious in Los Angeles county and you obviously want to get an attorney who knows how to deal with them.
-Sometimes you're in a situation where you really didn't do anything wrong and the other person was actually the one that was angry and acting crazy and driving like a nut.
+So, these road rage-related cases are severe in Los Angeles county, and you want to get an attorney who knows how to deal with them.
+Sometimes you're in a situation where you didn't do anything wrong, and the other person was the one that was angry and acting crazy and driving like a nut.

-Other times it's the other way around and you're the one that's responsible.
-So, that's probably the first thing we have to realistically identify, and that is what position are we going to take.
+Other times it's the other way around, and you're the one that's responsible.
+So, that's probably the first thing we have to identify realistically, and that is what position we are going to take.
 In other words, what are we going to argue?

-You can be real tough and aggressive with the prosecutors if you're not going to take a deal under any circumstances.
-Then, I pretty much say, who cares what they say because you're not taking a deal.
+You can be tricky and aggressive with the prosecutors if you're not going to make a deal under any circumstances.
+Then, I say, who cares what they say because you're not making a deal.
 You're going to try to have a jury find you innocent.

-If on the other hand, you're going to have to try to work a deal out with the prosecutors in a road rage case in Los Angeles, then you'd better be nice to them, because if you're not then they're going to be in a position where they're going to be angry with you and they'll take it out on the client, so you don't want to do that.
+Suppose, on the other hand, you're going to have to try to work a deal out with the prosecutors in a road rage case in Los Angeles.
+In that case, you'd better be nice to them, because if you're not, then they're going to be in a position where they're going to be angry with you, and they'll take it out on the client, so you don't want to do that.

-So, if you or a loved one or anyone you know has a road rage case and is charged with assault with a deadly weapon, road rage related offenses, battery, being blamed for a car accident, and you need help — whether it's their fault or the other person's fault, or maybe it's a multi-vehicle accident, pick up the phone.
+So, if you or a loved one or anyone you know has a road rage case and is charged with assault with a deadly weapon, road rage-related offenses, battery, being blamed for a car accident.
+You need help — whether it's their fault or the other person's fault, or maybe it's a multi-vehicle accident, pick up the phone.